-In March 2014, the Company and its domestic subsidiaries entered into a secured credit facility with General Electric Capital Corporation (the "GE Loan Agreement").
-The GE Loan Agreement provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory.
-The amounts outstanding under the revolving credit facility are payable in full upon maturity of the revolving credit facility on March 27, 2017.
+In March 2014, the Company and its domestic subsidiaries entered into a secured credit facility with General Electric Capital Corporation (the "GE Loan Agreement,").
+The GE Loan Agreement, as amended, provides for a \$75.0 million revolving credit facility subject to availability based on prescribed advance rates on certain accounts receivable and inventory.
+The amounts outstanding under the revolving credit facility are payable in full upon maturity of the revolving credit facility on March 27, 2019.
 The revolving credit facility is secured by a security interest in favor of the lender covering a substantial amount of the assets of the Company.
-The amount outstanding on the revolving credit facility as of March 31, 2015 is nil; the total borrowing capacity was approximately \$21.4 million.
+As of June 30, 2015, the amount of outstanding borrowings on the revolving credit facility is nil and outstanding stand-by letters of credit totaled \$7.9 million; the total excess borrowing capacity is approximately \$14.6 million.

-The Company's ability to borrow under the GE Loan Agreement is also subject to its ongoing compliance with certain financial covenants, including that the Company and its domestic subsidiaries maintain a fixed charge coverage ratio of at least 1.2:1.0 based on (i) the trailing three quarters as of September 30, 2014; and (ii) the trailing four quarters as of December 31, 2014 and thereafter.
+The Company's ability to borrow under the GE Loan Agreement is also subject to its ongoing compliance with certain financial covenants, including that the Company and its domestic subsidiaries maintain a fixed charge coverage ratio of at least 1.2:1.0 based on the trailing four quarters as of December 31, 2014 and thereafter.

-The GE Loan Agreement allows the Company to borrow under the revolving credit facility at LIBOR or at a base rate, plus applicable margins of 325 basis point spread over LIBOR and 225 basis point spread on base rate loans.
-In addition to standard fees, the revolving credit facility has an unused line fee based on the unused amount of the credit facility, ranging from 38.5 to 62.5 basis points.
-As of March 31, 2015, the rate on the revolving credit facility was 0.625%.
+The GE Loan Agreement allows the Company to borrow under the revolving credit facility at LIBOR or at a base rate, plus applicable margins of 225 basis point spread over LIBOR and 125 basis point spread on base rate loans.
+In addition to standard fees, the revolving credit facility has an unused line fee based on the unused amount of the credit facility, ranging from 25 to 50 basis points.
+As of June 30, 2015, the rate on the revolving credit facility was 0.50%.